opendevstack/oc-batch-rollout/README.md

 3. currently used image tag/SHA (optional)

 The rollout of the new image can be controlled by specifying how many deployments to update simultaneously.

+## Use Cases

+1. Change the image of `DeploymentConfig` resources across multiple projects, e.g. to `cd/jenkins:v2`.
+Optionally, this can be applied only to deployments matching a different image tag such as `cd/jenkins:v1`.
+2. `DeploymentConfig` resources without an image trigger are not affected when the image tag they are using is updated to point to a new SHA. `oc-batch-rollout` allows to roll out this new image SHA to all deployments in a controlled way.
+This functionality can also be used to check if all matching deployments use the latest image SHA of an image tag.

 ## Usage